Escola Secundária Luso-Chinesa de Luís Gonzaga Gomes: School song

-Extracurricular activities

-The school has various extracurricular activities that students can join after school, including Tchoukball, Jump Rope, Basketball, Volleyball, Soccer (before), Table Tennis (before), Tennis, Choir, A cappella, Piano, Ukulele, Portuguese Folk Dance, Modern Dance, Track and Field, Digital Photography, IELTS, Debate, DIY, Painting and many many more.

 Houses

 Upon entering ESLCLGG, new students are divided into four houses.
 The four houses competes every year in the schools activity called "Four Colors Activity" which happens two times in a year.
 The house with the highest overall score is the champion of the school year.
 Through this system, the competition encourages student excitement, achievement and greater enthusiasm and school spirit.
 There are four houses to which students and teachers are randomly assigned.